areuschel/Income-Expenditure/README.md

 ![title](/sparse_loadings.png?raw=true "PCA")

-Looking at the first three PC's (contain most inforamtion about variance), you can see that the rest of the variables are set to 0 because the k value selected was 5 (k=5).
+Looking at the first three PC's, you can see that the rest of the variables are set to 0 because the k value selected was 5 (k=5).

 Recall, the first three PC's from the full model represented (1) income and expenditure, (2) age and retirement, and (3) gender.
 The green boxes below highlight "new" information about these components.
 In addition to the information we already knew about these first three components, sparse pca reveals more variables that contribute to each component that would have been difficult to pick out of the noise from the full model.